zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     code .
     ```

-8. A new VS Code window will open, with the `mcw-oss-paas-devops` folder opened.
+8. A new VS Code window will open, with the `MCW-OSS-PaaS-and-DevOps` folder opened.

     ![The MCW-OSS-PaaS-and-Devops folder is open in the Explorer pane in the Visual Studio Code window, and the Welcome pane is open on the right.](media/vscode-mcw-oss-paas-and-devops.png "Visual Studio Code window")